it’s always been for someone else’s father that i celebrated -

 i was in torturous hell, frozen into paralysis

-so close to him, to hear his voice
+being so close to him, hearing his voice, smelling the sea,

 i remember once it took me 3 days of a 5 day visit …

-it was my rude awakening to the illusion of time
+it was a rude awakening to the illusion of time

 and how it can steal what does not exist …